markjacksonfishing/katacoda/sysdig-container-visibility/step3.md

 You can filter using information from different sources: system calls and events, file descriptors (not only files or sockets but higher level concepts like file names, directories or IP addresses), process name, uid, pid, latency and many more.
 You can get the full list running `sysdig -l`{{execute}}.
 No need to go through all the events now, just keep it in mind for reference.

-What makes Sysdig special is the ability to filter based on Docker container information, using filters like like container.id, container.name, container.mounts.
+What makes Sysdig special is the ability to filter based on Docker container information, using filters like like container.id, container.name, or container.mounts.
 Sysdig can also understand Kubernetes resources (like namespaces, services, deployments or pods), Mesos tasks, and Marathon apps or groups.

 ## Understanding Sysdig chisels

-Because all the system calls information would be too verbose and complex to interpret, Sysdig has created chisels.
+Because all the system calls information would be too verbose and complex to interpret, Sysdig has created _chisels_.
 A chisel enables users to take the stream of data captured by Sysdig and only display the relevant, aggregated data.

 You have available chisels to report on system state, applications protocols like HTTP or memcached, CPU usage, errors, I/O activity, logging (file or syslog), network activity, performance bottlenecks or security.